Talent-Development

 • Funding Period: 2 to 6 months

-The AXA Fellowship is a funding scheme aimed at supporting young promising researchers on a priority topic aligned with AXA and the society.
-The support of the AXA Research Fund should be transformative for the researcher and the advancement of her/his research field.
+The AXA Fellowship is a funding scheme aimed at supporting young promising researchers on a priority topic aligned with AXA and the Society.

 • Funding Period: 2 years